The 2015 Harvest -exceeded all expectations

 So what does all this mean?

-Overall Lyons Will had a great 2015 harvest, with great quantities of fruit and well developed flavours.
+Overall Lyons Will had a great 2015 harvest, with good quantities of fruit and well developed flavours.
 Overall, we estimate most vineyards that picked will have fantastic vintages, with plenty to share around this year.

 The numbers: